Putin orders partial military call-up, sparking protests

 A spokesman for Zelenskyy called the mobilization a “big tragedy” for the Russian people.

-Putin’s mobilization gambit has a strong element of risk: It could backfire by making the war unpopular at home and hurting his own standing.
+Putin’s mobilization gambit could backfire by making the war unpopular at home and hurting his own standing.
 It also concedes Russia’s underlying military shortcomings.

 A Ukraine counteroffensive this month seized the military initiative from Russia and captured large areas in Ukraine that the Russians once held.